ricardo-de-andrade/soflodevcon/README.md

 cp ../img.png .
 ```

-And to close it all up, let's commit this puppy and le teh magic begin!!
+And to close it all up, let's commit this puppy and let the magic begin!!